nvidia-holoscan/holohub/tutorials/holoscan_flow_benchmarking/README.md

 Following is a high-level overview of Holoscan Flow Benchmarking.
 For more details on its possible use-cases, please follow [Holoscan Flow Benchmarking Tutorial](./flow_benchmarking_tutorial.md).

-The tool currently supports
-benchmarking of the following HoloHub C++ applications: `endoscopy_tool_tracking, multiai_endoscopy, multiai_ultrasound, ultrasound_segmentation`.
-We plan to have support for other C++ and Python applications in the future.
+The tool supports benchmarking of any Holoscan C++ application.
+Holoscan Python applications will be supported in the future.

 ## Pre-requisites
 The following Python libraries need to be installed to run the benchmarking scripts (`pip install -r requirements.txt` can be used):